-Section 2.2 What is TennCare (Medicaid)?
+Section 2.2 Medicaid

-TennCare (Medicaid) is a joint Federal and state government program that helps with medical and long-term care costs for certain people who have limited incomes and resources.
-Each state decides what counts as income and resources, who is eligible, what services are covered, and the cost for services.
-States also can decide how to run their program as long as they follow the Federal guidelines.
+TennCare (Medicaid) is a joint federal and state government program that helps with medical and long-term care costs for certain people who have limited incomes and resources.
+Each state decides what counts as income and resources, who's eligible, what services are covered, and the cost for services.
+States also can decide how to run its program as long as they follow the federal guidelines.

-In addition, there are programs offered through TennCare (Medicaid) that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These "Medicare Savings Programs" help people with limited income and resources save money each year:
+In addition, Medicaid offers programs to help people pay their Medicare costs, such as their Medicare premiums.
+These Medicare Savings Programs help people with limited income and resources save money each year: